WWDV: WNIZ

 In 1983, WKZN was sold to Northern Illinois Broadcasting, the owners of WNIB (97.1 FM), which had been experiencing interference problems from WKZN's adjoining frequency.

-WKZN then became WNIZ, and simulcast nearly all of WNIB's programming until both stations were sold in 2000 for $158 million to the Bonneville broadcasting interests.
+WKZN then became WNIZ-FM, and simulcast nearly all of WNIB's programming until both stations were sold in 2000 for $158 million to Bonneville International.

-On February 12, 2001, WNIB would begin stunting as a prelude to a change to classic hits a month later, while WNIZ became a simulcast of new sister station, WTMX.
-Call letters for 96.9 were changed to WTNX.
+On February 12, 2001, WNIB would begin stunting as a prelude to a change to classic hits as WDRV "The Drive" a month later, while WNIZ-FM became a simulcast of new sister station, WTMX.
+The call sign for 96.9 was changed to WTNX.
 This simulcast did very little for WTMX's ratings, and management felt it would be more appropriate to be paired up with its neighbor at 97.1.
-On January 1, 2003, 96.9 became the north metro frequency for "The Drive", and the call letters were changed to WWDV.
+On January 1, 2003, 96.9 became the north metro frequency for "The Drive", and the call sign was changed to WWDV.
+"The Drive" would slowly evolve into a broad-based classic rock format.

 Bonneville announced the sale of WWDV, as well as 16 other stations, to Hubbard Broadcasting on January 19, 2011.
 The sale was completed on April 29, 2011.

-WDRV 97.1 FM

-The 97.1 frequency signed on as WNIB (NIB=Northern Illinois Broadcasting, original owner) in 1957, playing classical music.
-Later, the company purchased the station at 96.9 FM in Zion, changing the call letters to WNIZ and serving as a simulcast for communities north of Chicago.
-The stations were sold in 2000 to Bonneville International.